-More than 2,000 years of Christianity have produced numerous fascinating, if not gruesome, stories.
-And it seems that for every Biblical tale, there is a relic housed in Rome, the Vatican, or in one of Italy’s thousands of churches.
+More than 2,000 years of Christianity have produced numerous fascinating stories – some gruesome, some inspirational, some a little of both.
+Indeed it seems that for every Biblical tale and saintly life, there is a relic housed in Rome, the Vatican, or in one of Italy’s thousands of churches.

 Here are a few unusual relics that you can put on your next Italy itinerary.

 Religious Relics in Italy